The Carolina Climate Equity Commons at UNC-Chapel Hill Presents:

 “Black Feminisms and Black Geographies: The Possibilities for Disaster and Climate Change Research” with Fayola Jacobs

 April 21, 2021 from 12:30 – 1:45 pm.

-Join here for this live Zoom open conversation.
+A live Zoom open conversation.

 Fayola Jacobs, PhD, is an assistant professor at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.
-In this talk, she will discuss Black geographies and Black feminisms as potentially useful lenses for urban planning research on disasters and climate change.
+In this talk, she discussed Black geographies and Black feminisms as potentially useful lenses for urban planning research on disasters and climate change.
 She asks, how can these lenses change the questions we ask in disaster research, and how can these changed questions help us arrive at more equitable and just environmental futures?